likmoon/4c74356b41.github.io/_posts/2016-08-17-azure-app-service-alwayson-webjob.md

 tags:
   - Azure
 ---
-so yeah, i got really greedy and converted my blog to a shared tier, but it doesn&#8217;t support AlwaysOn.
+so yeah, i got really greedy and converted my blog to a shared tier, but it doesn't support AlwaysOn.
 Well, lets fix that.

 Just créate a webjob with the following script (you have to name it something.ps1)